Parenclitic network analysis of methylation data for cancer identification: Results and discussion

-Let us investigate in more detail, why the performance of the network measure classifiers for PRAD and THCA is much poorer, at about $80\%$.
+Let us investigate it in more detail, why the performance of the network measure classifiers for {PRAD} is {slightly} poorer, at about $ {87-90}\%$.
 Clearly, the answer must be sought in the less pronounced differences between the classes in the global network characteristics.
-To get a deeper insight, we analysed the node degree distributions for parenclictic networks constructed from the data, corresponding to different types of cancer.
-Remarkably, the results consistently revealed that for cancer-negative subjects the networks are scale-free, with the complementary cumulative degree distributions closely following a power-law (see Fig.\ref{fig:4} for representative cases, HNSC and PRAD).
-On the contrary, parenclictic networks for cancer-positive subjects demonstrate pronounced deviations from power-law scaling, except for exactly those two cases, PRAD and THCA, where the node degree statistics do not change appreciably and network measures give worse classification accuracy (Fig.\ref{fig:4}).
-This suggests that the future work here should primarily focus on modifying the network construction method itself, rather than introducing other network measures.
+To get a deeper insight we analysed the node degree distributions for parenclictic networks constructed from the data, corresponding to different types of cancer.
+Remarkably, the results consistently revealed that for cancer-negative subjects the networks are scale-free, with the complementary cumulative degree distributions closely following a power-law (see Fig.\ref{fig:4} for representative cases).
+On the contrary, parenclictic networks for cancer-positive subjects demonstrate pronounced deviations from power-law scaling, except for PRAD, where the node degree statistics does not change significantly and network measures give worse classification accuracy (Fig.\ref{fig:4}).
+This suggests that the further work here should primarily focus on modifying the network construction method itself, rather than introducing other network measures.